ValleyAudio/ValleyRackFree/README.md

 ### Version

-0.6.0
+0.6.1

-    • Updated for 0.6.0
+    • Running state for Topograph and µGraph now saved.
-    • New µGraph module, a micro version of Topograph

 ### Compatibility